Convex-Dev/payment-pointers/README.md

 in code the moment a revenue sharing scheme is created by members.

 The [Convex network](https://convex.world) has been chosen as a platform of choice for this project.
-The following sections provide details as to how those guildines will be respected and goals achieved.
+The following sections provide details as to how those guidelines will be respected and goals achieved.
 Details are provided regarding smart contracts that:

 - Will be portable to other networks with similar capabilities
 - Will remain open for peer-review and reusability, with the freedom to modify them as desired